Ensembl/ensembl-prodinf-web/README.rst

 Configuration
 =============
 Some default server values are provided in `app/scripts/config.js` which you may wish to update.
 In particular, you should modify the HC_SRV and DB_SRV urls.
+If you want to use Nginx, You will need to setup your server port and app ports inside `nginx.conf`

 Installation
 ========